-You must also complete a Devon Common Application Form (www.devon.gov.uk/admisisonsonline or a D-CAF) Please read the admissions policy, including definitions, before completing this form.
+You must also complete a Devon Common Application Form (www.devon.gov.uk/admisisonsonline or a D-CAF)

+Please read the admissions policy, including definitions, before completing this form.
-PART A - to be completed by the parent

-Full name of child

-Date of Birth

-Please tick box if it describes your child's circumstances.

-Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 4 Priority will next be given to children with a parent who is a Baptised Catholic.
-Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 5 Priority will next be given to children who are siblings of pupils on roll at this school Criterion 6 Priority will next be given to children with a parent who is enrolled on a programme of preparation for Baptism into the Catholic Church.
-Please ask your priest to confirm the position at Part B. Criterion 7 Priority will next be given to children who regularly attend3 (or whose parents regularly attend) a Christian4 church.
+PART A - to be completed by the parent Full name of child Date of Birth Plea se tick box if it describes your child's circumstances.
+Criterion 3 Priority will next be who are Baptised Catholic. e given to children Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 5 Priority will next be given to children with a parent who is a Baptised Catholic.
+Please provide a Baptism Certificate or ask your priest to confirm the position at Part B. Criterion 6 Priority will next be given to children with a parent who is enrolled on a programme of preparation for Baptism into the Catholic Church.
+Please ask your priest to confirm the position at Part B. Criterion 7 Priority will next be given to children who regularly attend (or whose parents regularly attend) a Christian church.
 Please ask your priest to confirm the position at Part B. Criterion 8 Priority will next be given to children who regularly attend (or whose parents regularly attend) a church of another faith tradition.
-5 Please ask your faith leader to confirm the position at Part B. Criterion 9 Priority will next be given to children with a parent who seeks education within the Catholic tradition.
+Please ask your faith leader to confirm the position at Part B. Criterion 9 Priority will next be given to children with a parent who seeks education within the Catholic tradition.
 A tick and your signature are sufficient to confirm your wishes.